 The process of settling an Estate or Trust should be thought of more as a marathon than a sprint.
-With the exception of small estates (less than $20,000 or $30,000, depending upon the nature of the Estate), it usually takes six to twelve months to properly administer an Estate.
-Any disputes that arise during the administration of the Estate can delay Estate Administration significantly (sometimes years).
+At times it can take up to six to twelve months to properly administer an Estate, and any disputes that arise during the administration of the Estate can delay the process significantly (sometimes years).

 The CFEP Estate Administration Process is designed to guide you through the process of administering your loved one’s affairs as smoothly and efficiently as possible.
 Depending on the size and nature of your loved one’s estate, some of the meetings or phases can be skipped or combined for greater efficiency.

 Our goal is to help minimize the stress and anxiety and ease the burden of handling the Estate Administration, so you can get back to what is most important—remembering your loved one and celebrating their life.

 Phase 1: Information Gathering

 Prior to beginning any formal legal process, filings, or documentation, it’s important to first take a 10,000-foot view of the Estate.
 During the Information Gathering phase, you should begin gathering important documents.
 This may include your loved one’s Last Will and Testament and any Trust documents, checkbook, bank statements, credit card statements, business documents, deeds, automobile titles, life insurance policies, retirement account statements, tax returns, and other important documents.